ghadeerahmad/laravel_like_for_node/README.md

 # Features
 - model for mysql tabels functionalties
+- query builder
 - get single record
 - get list of records
 - create new record with auto timestamps
 - eagerload for 1 to 1 relationship
+- eagerload for 1 to many relationship

 more in the way